 Imagine getting an unexpected piece of correspondence from your insurance company.
-You’re asked to update your address before a short deadline.
+You’re asked to update your address on a short deadline.
 You do as they ask, even though there are no changes.
 You send out the required form by registered mail before the date.

 - Related Article: Does It Matter That I Haven’t Told My Auto Insurer That I Moved?

-Underwriting rules are policies that determine whether or not an insurance company will sell you a policy or keep one in place.
+Underwriting rules are policies that determine whether an insurance company will sell you a policy or keep one in place.
 The specific rules are different from company to company.
 Some common ones are refusing coverage because of poor accident history, past non-payment of premiums, or past failure to give full information in an insurance application.

-What if You Disagree?
+What if you disagree?

 Losing your auto insurance over what seems like a technicality can be upsetting.
 Fortunately, you can take steps if you feel you have been treated unfairly.
 You can file a dispute with your insurance company’s complaints officer to discuss the issue.
 If it’s not resolved, you can file an official complaint with FSRA.